dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/diagnostics.md

 - memory effects are real and tunable,
 - stochastic forcing produces controlled variability.

-These results provide strong empirical evidence that the model is behaving as designed.
+These results provide strong empirical evidence that the model behaves as designed.

 ---